A damned poignant, Oscar-Nominated Best Supporting Actress performance…

 Carl becomes severely agitated and distressed at his fears of returning home.
 He screams with anguish, as Wanamaker gives a powerful realistic performance.
 Carl attempts suicide by cutting his wrists.
 Then in an act of desperation, he throws himself off the boat.

 We immediately feel her character’s heartbreak, upset and sorrow.
 Carl is rescued and then taken away by the Cuban police.
 Lili is left bereft, and she and her daughter unclear of his fate.
-This incident shown with the most harrowing of images end, as Anna holds her distraught mother.
+This incident is shown with the most harrowing of images ends, as Anna holds her distraught mother.

 Two weeks later, Lili is now apparently alone in her life,.
 She appears a devastated and broken woman.
 This shown in her tragic, outward portrayal by Grant.
 I can feel Lili’s hurting and emotional pain in Grant’s performance here.
 Lili both hates and is angry with herself.